GitHubCopilotDemo45/GitHubCopilotDemo45/GithubCopilotChat.md

 ```
 > @workspace /new create a new asp.net core 6.0 project, with three views Index, Users and products.
 ``

 It should create a structured project and even a new button to create the file.
 Click on "Create workspace" to see files being created.

-GitHub Copilot Agents

 **Tips**